justjanne/powerline-go/README.md

 in your shell’s init file.

 ```
-Usage of /tmp/___Build_powerline_go_and_run:
+Usage of powerline-go:
   -colorize-hostname
         Colorize the hostname based on a hash of itself
   -cwd-max-depth int
         Maximum number of directories to show in path
         (default 5)
   -cwd-max-dir-size int
         Maximum number of letters displayed for each directory in the path
         (default -1)
   -cwd-mode string
         How to display the current directory
-    	(valid choices: fancy, plain, dironly)
         (default "fancy")
   -east-asian-width
         Use East Asian Ambiguous Widths
   -error int
         Exit code of previously executed command
-  -ignore-repos string
-    	A list of git repos to ignore.
-Separate with ','
-Repos are identified by their root directory.
   -max-width int
         Maximum width of the shell that the prompt may use, in percent.
 Setting this to 0 disables the shrinking subsystem.
         (default 50)
   -mode string
         The characters used to make separators between segments.
         (valid choices: patched, compatible, flat)
         (default "patched")
   -modules string
-    	The list of modules to load, separated by ','
+        The list of modules to load.
+Separate with ','
-    	(valid choices: aws, cwd, docker, dotenv, exit, git, gitlite, hg, host, jobs, perlbrew, perms, root, ssh, time, user, venv)
+        (valid choices: cwd, docker, exit, git, hg, host, jobs, kube, perms, root, ssh, time, user, venv)
         (default "venv,user,host,ssh,cwd,perms,git,hg,jobs,exit,root")
   -newline
         Show the prompt on a new line
   -priority string
         Segments sorted by priority, if not enough space exists, the least priorized segments are removed first.
 Separate with ','
-    	(valid choices: aws, cwd, docker, exit, git-branch, git-status, hg, host, jobs, perlbrew, perms, root, ssh, time, user, venv)
+        (valid choices: cwd, docker, exit, git-branch, git-status, hg, host, jobs, kube, perms, root, ssh, time, user, venv)
         (default "root,cwd,user,host,ssh,perms,git-branch,git-status,hg,jobs,exit")
   -shell string
         Set this to your shell type
         (valid choices: bare, bash, zsh)
         (default "bash")
   -theme string
         Set this to the theme you want to use
-    	(valid choices: default, low-contrast)
+        (valid choices: default)
         (default "default")
-  -truncate-segment-width int
-    	Minimum width of a segment, segments longer than this will be shortened if space is limited.
-Setting this to 0 disables it.
-        (default 16)
 ```

 ## License

 > This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 > You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.